What is an Attribute and 11 types with Examples

-What is an Attribute and it’s types with Examples: Generally attribute constitutes a character and explains the characteristics of an entity.
+What is an Attribute and types with Examples: Generally attribute explains the characteristics of an entity.
 In database management system (DBMS) it assigns a database component or database field.
 Attribute stores or saves only a piece of data.
 For example, in an invoice the attribute may be the price or date.
 In this article, we will discuss the various types of attributes with examples.

 Also See: What is Database Management System

-What is an Attribute and it’s types with Examples
+What is an Attribute and types with Examples

 Types of Attributes with Examples